syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 {% endhighlight %}
 {% endtabs %}

-### Scroll to particular offset
+### Scroll to vertical offset

-SfDataGrid supports to Scroll programmatically to a particular offset value by passing the vertical and horizontal offset values to the [scrollToVerticalOffset]() and [scrollToHorizontalOffset]() method.
-Also, it allows to enable or disable the scrolling animation by passing `true` to the `canAnimate` parameter in `scrollToVerticalOffset` and `scrollToHorizontalOffset` method.
+SfDataGrid supports to Scroll programmatically to a particular vertical offset by passing the offset values to the [scrollToVerticalOffset]() method.
+Also, it allows to enable the scrolling animation by passing `true` to the `canAnimate` parameter in `scrollToVerticalOffset` method.

 N> The default value of `canAnimate` is `false`.